FrostDigital/fruster-user-service/README.md

 _______________

-### Reset password
+### Set password
-Reset password of user.
+Set password of user.
 Primarily used by password reset service to set password of user after a password reset is succesful.

 ##### Subject

-    user-service.reset-password
+    user-service.set-password

 ##### Request